-11 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors
+15 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Pride - Andrew Scott As Gethin

 I’m sure that at some point you have seen Andrew Scott in one of his recent TV appearances.
-Whether that be Jim Moriarty from the show Sherlock or perhaps the Hot Priest from the Amazon hit Fleabag, Andrew Scott is an impressive actor.
+Whether that be Jim Moriarty from the show Sherlock or perhaps the Hot Priest from the fantastic series, Fleabag (which you should definitely watch if you haven't already), Andrew Scott is an impressive actor.
 However, he took on another great dramatic role in Pride in 2014.

 Pride tells the tale of 1984 conservative England, where several queer activists band together to help striking miners in a time of hate.
 Scott plays Gethin, a gay bookshop owner.
 Not only does the movie give a great history lesson to those who might not know what it was like back in England in the 1980s (like me), but it also shows how far a bit of bravery and kindness can go when the world is against you.
 Andrew Scott, alongside his other castmates, does this perfectly.